 There is something about shiplap fireplaces that call out to me!
 I love the clean, crisp look that shiplap adds to a neutral wall.
 Also, how shiplap can be used with so many different styles of home decor.
 Okay, so how many women out there are begging their other half to magically become a construction guru along with a goofball personality, much like Chip Gaines?

 “It’s easy,” I said, “we just get the wood and nail it to the walls.”
 Right.
 Good thing we had a little help in this DIY adventure.
 I’ll take credit for being the brains, I come up with what I want to happen and discuss the image with kindergarten style drawings and Scott puts it on paper with numbers (engineering brain), then we call in reinforcements.
-Thank you to Team Collier (Craig Collier) for helping us to get the job done.
+Thank you to a friend for helping us get the job done!

 Here is our before.
 My master plan was to change the look of the fireplace and make it a focal point of the home.
 Also, shiplap a small wall that was just blah, to offset the fireplace.
 Finally, I wanted to replace the mantel with a reclaimed piece of wood.
 (On a side note, that fan had to come down).